 The research methods skills, covering both quantitative and qualitative methods, are taught in a mix of lectures, classes, workshops and ‘hands-on’ computer lab based weekly training sessions.
 In addition, there is a course on the principles of comparative research design.

-You will also have the opportunity to take at least one specialist course from a list of options focusing on a particular social policy area or the application of evidence-based intervention.
+You will also have the opportunity to take at least one specialist course from a list of options focusing on a particular social policy.
 You are examined in one of these option courses.
 Recent options offered include education policies, family policies, healthcare and health inequality, labour market policies, poverty and ageing societies and retirement age policies.

 Recent graduates from the master’s programme have gone on to study for doctorates in a range of high quality universities.
 Many graduates go on to pursue academic careers in world-leading research universities, while others hold influential positions in government, non-governmental and international organisations, such as the World Bank, the World Health Organisation and the UN.